 If you decide to give Facebook advertising a try, make sure your ad copy, image, and landing page (where people end up when they click on your ad) don’t mention or show cannabis.
 Remember, Facebook’s rules for the cannabis industry aren’t entirely clear, but by making sure your ad visuals, copy, and landing page are cannabis-free, you might have a small chance of getting your ads approved.

-Again, it’s up to you to continually weigh the risks (including having your Facebook Page shut down) versus the rewards and act accordingly based on your risk tolerance.
+Again, it’s up to you to continually weigh the risks (including having your Facebook ads account or your Facebook Page shut down) versus the rewards and act accordingly based on your risk tolerance.

-Want to connect with cannabis license holders across the United States, Canada, and international markets?
+Want to connect with cannabis license holders across the United States, Canada, and international markets without relying on Facebook marketing and ads?
 Schedule a demo and see how the Cannabiz Media License Database can help your business grow.